Cooling The Silent PC

 #2 Create a Silent Wind Tunnel In Your Silent PC

-Once you know if your key computer components are cool enough, the next thing you need to make sure of is getting a good supply of cool airflow going through the machine over any of the hotter components.
+Make sure the PC is getting a good supply of cool airflow going through the machine over any of the hotter components.

 Using the diagram, you can see how we typically set up the airflow in a Silent PC, with the cool air coming from the intake fan at the front of the case, flowing over the components to cool them off, and then exhausting the hot air out the back of your machine.